zammad/zammad-admin-documentation/channels/google/accounts/account-setup.rst

 Account Setup
 =============

-After you’ve :doc:`registered Zammad as an OAuth app <configure-app>` in your Google Developer settings, you can begin connecting Gmail accounts to Zammad.
+After you’ve :doc:`registered Zammad as an OAuth app <register-app>` in your Google Developer settings, you can begin connecting Gmail accounts to Zammad.